EchoNexus/Dashboard/README.md

 # Dashboard

+an expressjs + ejs + mongodb dashboard for echonexus bots

-EchoNexus' dashboard for our bots.
-Visit at [dashboard.echonexus.pro](https://dashboard.echonexus.pro/)
+Visit at dashboard.echonexus.pro